BlueQuartzSoftware/simplnx/src/nxrunner/docs/NX_CLI.md

 The second option (convert-output / co) also saves the converted pipeline to file based on the name of the converted pipeline using the simplnx pipeline extension (`.d3pipeline`).

-For example, ```--convert-output bash D:/Directory/SIMPL.json``` will attempt to convert the SIMPL pipeline at `D:/Directory/SIMPL.json` and save the converted pipeline to `D:/Directory/SIMPL.d3pipeline`
+For example, ```--convert-output D:/Directory/SIMPL.json``` will attempt to convert the SIMPL pipeline at `D:/Directory/SIMPL.json` and save the converted pipeline to `D:/Directory/SIMPL.d3pipeline`